Mount Baldy-Wrightwood in San Bernardino County, California — The American West (Pacific Coastal)

 Rededicated on October 12, 2013

-Marker series.
-This marker is included in the E Clampus Vitus, the Mormon Pioneer Trail, the Old Spanish National Trail, and the U.S. Route 66 marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Exploration • Native Americans • Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the E Clampus Vitus, the Mormon Pioneer Trail, the Old Spanish National Trail, and the U.S. Route 66 series lists.

 Location.
 34° 16.004′ N, 117° 27.567′ W. Marker is in Mount Baldy-Wrightwood, California, in San Bernardino County.
 Marker is on Cajon Boulevard, on the right when traveling east.
-Touch for map.
 Marker is located at the former site of the southbound California Highway Patrol Weigh Station.
 Only outlines of foundations remain.
+Touch for map.
 Marker is in this post office area: San Bernardino CA 92407, United States of America.
+Touch for directions.

 More about this marker.
 The marker has been restored as of 12 October 2013 -- it is no longer missing.

 Credits.
 This page was last revised on June 25, 2018.
-This page originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 1,349 times since then and 13 times this year.
+It was originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 1,551 times since then and 85 times this year.
 Last updated on June 25, 2018, by Craig Baker of Sylmar, California.
 Photos: 1, 2. submitted on March 25, 2014, by Michael Kindig of Long Beach, California.
 3. submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
 4, 5, 6. submitted on December 25, 2011, by Michael Kindig of Long Beach, California.
 7, 8. submitted on March 23, 2013, by Richard Hawkins of Phelan, California. • Andrew Ruppenstein was the editor who published this page.